Bures-Wasserstein Means of Graphs: BURES-WASSERSTEIN GRAPH MEANS

-The Bures-Wasserstein graph mean can thus be expressed as a Wasserstein barycenter problem \eqref{eq:barycenter}, where we restrict the feasible set to distributions that describe a smooth graph signal.
-More precisely, the solution $\mu_G$ to the barycenter problem must be of the form $\mu_G \sim \mathcal{N}(0, L^\dag)$, where $L$ satisfies Assumption~\ref{ass:psd}.
-It is important to note here that the smooth graph signal distributions are degenerate, since graph Laplacians (and thus the corresponding covariance matrix in the normal distribution) are singular: They have a zero eigenvalue with eigenvector $\mathbf{1}_N$, a $N$-dimensional vector of ones.
-Thus, we need to be careful when applying the theory presented in Section~\ref{subsec:ot}.
-The distance formula \eqref{eq:BWdistance} has, in fact, been generalized to possibly degenerate Gaussian distributions \cite{takatsu2010wasserstein}, and can thus be utilized for computing the distance in Definition~\ref{def:dist}.
-However, general conditions for the existence and uniqueness of the barycenter of a set of degenerate Gaussians are an open problem \cite{agueh2011barycenters, xia2014synthesizing}. \looseness=-1
+We now characterize the solutions to the optimization problem \eqref{eq:graph_avg_BW}.
+Note that the Bures-Wasserstein graph mean has similarity with the Wasserstein barycenter \eqref{eq:barycenter}.
+However, it is important to note that the theory from Section~\ref{subsec:ot} cannot be applied directly.
+Firstly, the feasibility set in \eqref{eq:graph_avg_BW} is more restrictive than in \eqref{eq:barycenter}, since the barycenter distribution $\mu_G$ must be of the specific form $\mu_G \sim \mathcal{N}(0, L^\dag)$, where $L$ satisfies Assumption~\ref{ass:psd}.
+Secondly, smooth graph signal distributions are degenerate Gaussians, but the characterization \eqref{eq:bary_fb} and the uniqueness of the barycenter have only been proved for non-degenerate Gaussians \citep{agueh2011barycenters, xia2014synthesizing}.
+Thus, extending the theory in Section~\ref{subsec:ot} we now prove the existence and uniqueness of a solution $\bar{G}$ to problem \eqref{eq:graph_avg_BW}.

-We now prove the existence and uniqueness of a solution $\bar{G}$ to problem \eqref{eq:graph_avg_BW} by first showing existence and uniqueness of a solution to the Wasserstein barycenter problem \eqref{eq:barycenter} in the special case, where the degenerate Gaussians are the embeddings of graphs in $\mathcal{G}$, and then noting that this solution in fact describes a smooth graph signal.
-The essential observation here is that Assumption~\ref{ass:psd} guarantees that the degeneracy of all given measures $\mu_j \sim \mathcal{N}(0, L_j^\dag)$ lies in the subspace $\mathcal{R} = (\text{span}\{\mathbf{1}_N\})^\perp \subset \mathbb{R}^N$.

-\begin{theorem} Let $G_j$, for $j=1,\dots,m$, be graphs with Laplacians $L_j$ that satisfy Assumption~\ref{ass:psd}.
+\begin{theorem} Let $G_j$, for $j=1,\dots,m$, be graphs with signed weighted graph Laplacians $L_j$ that satisfy Assumption~\ref{ass:psd}.
 Then the Bures-Wasserstein mean \eqref{eq:graph_avg_BW} of these graphs is described by the Laplacian matrix $L=S^\dag$, where $S$ is the unique positive semi-definite symmetric solution to